andre-st/goodreads-toolbox/likeminded.md

 - a minimum of 6 common books (2%) listed 43 members, more or less interesting
 - we learn: book combinations tend to become unique quickly
-- the new authors-version takes longer but yields better results, e.g., many more matches with my hand-curated followees list
+- the new authors-version takes longer but yields better results, e.g., more matches with my hand-curated followees list

 ## Feedback